run2bizdocs/documentation/en-us/docs/4biz-helium/processes/availability/configuration/register-availability-group.md

 title: Registering availability group
-Description: Provides a variety of actions, such as including, changing, and deleting the group configuration items to generate availability index.
+Description: Provides a variety of actions, such as including, changing, and deleting the group of configuration items to generate the availability index.
 # Registering availability group

-This feature provides a variety of actions, such as including, changing, and deleting the group configuration items to generate availability index.
+This feature provides a variety of actions, such as including, changing, and deleting the group of configuration items to generate the availability index.

 ## Before getting started

-- [x] It's necessary to previously register the calendar.
+- [x] It's necessary to have registered the calendar.

 ## Procedure